DefaultValue/dockerizer_for_php/Readme.md

-# Dockerize PHP applications.
-Install Magento with a single command. #
+# Dockerizer.
+Easy create compositions for your apps #

-This is a part of the local infrastructure project which aims to create easy to install and use environment for PHP development based on Ubuntu LTS.
+This is a part of the local infrastructure project which aims to create easy to install and use environment for application development based on Ubuntu LTS.
+Dockerizer can be used as a standalone application.

 1. [Ubuntu post-installation scripts](https://github.com/DefaultValue/ubuntu_post_install_scripts) - install software,
 clone repositories with `Docker infrastructure` and `Dockerizer for PHP` tool.
 Infrastructure is launched automatically